mahat/sentiment-analysis-workshop/README.md

 ## Adding New Prompts or Models

 Prompts and models are stored within the `experiments` package.
 This package contains classes that extend the base class defined in `experiment.py`.
-To add a new prompt or model, you can extend this base class, implement your own pipeline, and then add it to `main.py`.
+To add a new prompt or model, you can extend this base class, or implement your own pipeline, and then add it to `main.py` models dict.